 Lead author Dr Claire Norman, is GP registrar in the North East of England.
 During her GP training, she undertook an Academic Extended Integrated Training Post with Newcastle University.
 Dr Norman currently works at Bridge View Medical Group, a Deep End GP Practice in Sunderland.

-Co-author Dr Josephine Wildman is a Research Fellow with the NIHR Applied Research Collaboration (ARC) North East and North Cumbria (NENC), and is based at Newcastle University.
+Co-author Dr Josephine Wildman worked as a Research Fellow with the NIHR Applied Research Collaboration (ARC) North East and North Cumbria (NENC).

-Co-author Dr Sarah Sowden is a HEE/NIHR ICA Clinical Lecturer at Newcastle University and also works as a Consultant in Public Health at Public Health England’s centre in the North East.
+Co-author Dr Sarah Sowden is an Advanced Clinical Academic Fellow at Newcastle University and also works as a Consultant in Public Health at the Office for Health Improvement and Disparities in the North East.

 This research is supported by the National Institute of Health Research (NIHR) Applied Research Collaboration (ARC) for the North East and North Cumbria (NENC).